 Fun!
 Adventure, excitement and a safe trip for all.
 Our guides are entertaining and informative, and 100% focused on your safety.
 Whitewater rafting is easy.
 You’ll have a blast and when it’s over you’ll say, “I can’t wait to do it again!”

-Washington State whitewater river rafting is exciting, invigorating, blood-pumping fun—that’s why we love it like we do—and you will too.
-As in any outdoor adventure activity, there is an element of risk, which we keep to an absolute minimum by using only high quality commercial equipment, upholding the very highest standards of safety, and employing highly trained, capable and professional guides.
+Washington State whitewater river rafting is exciting, invigorating, blood-pumping fun—that’s why we love it as we do—and you will too.
+As in any outdoor adventure activity, there is an element of risk, which we keep to an absolute minimum by using only high-quality commercial equipment, upholding the very highest standards of safety, and employing highly trained, capable and professional guides.

 Your guide can handle it.
 All River Recreation river rafting guides are certified for Class IV and Class V rivers.
 We work as a team to train and prepare for emergencies.
 We carry extra gear and are prepared to evacuate sick or injured persons at their own expense.
 In addition, many staff members are EMT’s, paramedics, Wilderness 1st responders, and we even have an ER technician on our staff.